RetroIndieJosh/shift/doc/ShiftSpec.md

 ## Basics

-SHIFT is case sensitive.
-Commands, item states, user-defined variable names must be lowercase.
-Built-in variables and special keywords are in SHOUTING_CAPS.
-Otherwise, any case is allowed.

 A SHIFT script must be in a file ending with `.shift` and must contain at least one room with exactly one room flagged as the start room.

 The minimum viable SHIFT script is as follows: